SD122025/ChartGen/README.md

 ChartGen is a **two-stage, fully-automated pipeline** that

-1. **Derenders** real-world chart images into executable Python plotting scripts with a vision-language model (Phi-3.5-Vision-Instruct).
+1. **Reconstructs** real-world chart images into executable Python plotting scripts with a vision-language model (Phi-3.5-Vision-Instruct).
 2. **Augments** those scripts with a code-centric LLM (quantized Codestral-22B-v0.1), scaling a 13 K-image seed set into the **[ChartGen-200K dataset](https://huggingface.co/datasets/SD122025/ChartGen-200K)** spanning 27 chart types and 11 plotting libraries.

 <p align="center">